SasView/sasview.github.io/download.md

 - Otherwise to report bugs, or for help using SasView, please contact us at: [help@sasview.org](mailto:help@sasview.org)
 - Or you can also try asking other SasView Users!
 Email [users@sasview.org](mailto:users@sasview.org) or visit the [Users Forum Archives](http://lists.sasview.org/pipermail/users)

-**Join the SasView Users Mailing List**
+**Join the SasView User Forum Mailing List**
 - Want to get the inside scoop on all things SasView?
-Why not join our Users Mailing List!
+Why not join our User Forum List!
 Sign up [here](http://lists.sasview.org/cgi-bin/mailman/listinfo/users).

 ### For Developers
 **Current information:**